Friday, April 20, 2012

 The simple answer is while you really cannot completely control when/if you get pregnant, we need to put it off a little bit.
 Now that Nightingale has passed her Nurse Practitioner Boards, she needs to find a suitable job – one with better hours than she works currently.
 It wouldn't be right for Nightingale to start a new job and then go on maternity leave, nor would anyone hire her if she were already pregnant during interviews.

-Sidenote: Cousin Wednesday was release from her teaching position while 8 months pregnant.
+Sidenote: Cousin Wednesday was released from her teaching position while 8 months pregnant.
 Not sure what happened since you don't fire a pregnant woman in CA unless she kills someone AND you have it on YouTube.

 We also agree that we want one more Summer of Fun.
 By that I mean since we've been together, there has always been grad school, and crappy work schedules, and later wedding planning, and more crappy work schedules.
 This is our first summer since we met that we don’t have any major obligations than house and job hunting.
 We can hopefully enjoy street fests and cookouts and hanging out with friends.